RithvikM14/Fetch_Files/README.md

-# Fetch Data Analytics Coding Excercise
+# Brand Sales Dataset Analytics Coding
 Rithvik Mandumula

-#### Excercise Status: [Completed]

 ## Requirements and Purpose
 1. Create a new structured relational data model diagram
-2. Write SQL querys against my new structured relational data model that answers questions from a business stakeholder.
+2. Write SQL queries against my new structured relational data model that answers questions from a business stakeholder.
-3. Share an noteworthy/interesting observation with a non-technical stakeholder
+3. Share a noteworthy/interesting observation with a non-technical stakeholder

 ### Technologies
 * Python